Travel Nurse Salary in California 2026

 Which California city pays travel nurses the most?

-San Francisco and the broader Bay Area pay the highest gross weekly rates, with ICU travel nurses earning $4,200–$5,800/week.
-However, San Francisco has the highest cost of living in the country.
-For the best take-home value, Sacramento and Fresno offer 80–90% of Bay Area pay at half the rent — making them the highest-savings California assignments.
+Vallejo / Solano County delivers the highest annual equivalent in California — travel RNs earn $3,700–$5,200/week ($192,000+/year) driven by Kaiser Permanente demand and high GSA per-diem stipend rates with lower rent than SF.
+San Francisco and the Bay Area pay the highest gross weekly rates ($4,200–$5,800/week) but the extreme cost of living offsets the stipend advantage.
+For the best take-home value, Sacramento and Fresno offer 80–90% of Bay Area pay at half the rent — making them the top savings assignments.

 How long does it take to get a California RN license?